-When shopping for the best trackball mouse for your needs, it's important to find an option that will be comfortable for your hand size.
-You'll also want to consider what kind of features are important for you.
-For productivity tasks, for instance, you'll want a good scroll wheel for navigating documents or timelines, while for gaming, you'll need to make sure your mouse has lower click latency and a high polling rate.
+When shopping for the best trackball mouse for your needs, finding an option that will be comfortable for your hand size is important.
+You'll also want to consider what features are important for you.
+For productivity tasks, you'll want a good scroll wheel for navigating documents or timelines, while for gaming, you'll need to make sure your mouse has lower click latency and a high polling rate.

 We recommend the Kensington Orbit Wireless Trackball with Scroll Ring as a budget option.
 It has a truly ambidextrous design with a center-mounted, finger-operated trackball.
 It also has a ring-style scroll wheel and two main buttons that serve as left- and right-click buttons on either side.
 There's an included palm rest that you can detach, making it much more compact.
 Overall, it feels very well-built and connects wirelessly with its USB receiver.
 It uses two AA batteries for power.

 Unfortunately, this mouse doesn't have as many programmable inputs as our mid-range recommendation, the ELECOM HUGE M-HT1DRBK.
-Additionally, the somewhat unconventional ring-style scroll wheel may take a little getting used to if you aren't already familiar with it.
+Additionally, if you aren't familiar with the somewhat unconventional ring-style scroll wheel, getting used to it may take a little.
 Also, like most trackball options, this mouse has a very low, fixed polling rate and a low maximum CPI setting, which means it isn't suitable for gaming or if you have a very high-resolution display.
-That said, it's an affordable wireless option for anyone looking for a no-fuss trackball for work or everyday browsing.
+It's an affordable wireless option for anyone looking for a no-fuss trackball for work or everyday browsing.

-That this is a wired mouse, and while this isn't super important as the mouse stays put during use, it does mean a bit more clutter on your desk.
-Unfortunately, its click latency is high compared to most conventional gaming mice.
-While it's well-suited for a range of game genres, it isn't ideal for competitive FPS or other fast-paced, reaction-based games and may not feel as snappy and responsive as most conventional gaming mice.
+Unfortunately, in terms of performance, its click latency is high compared to most conventional gaming mice.
+While it's well-suited for various game genres, it isn't ideal for competitive FPS or other fast-paced, reaction-based games and may not feel as snappy and responsive as most conventional gaming mice.
 It also lacks dedicated software for programming buttons or adjusting sensor options.
-Note that the GameBall Mouse is only available directly from the manufacturer's website.
+Note that the GameBall is only available directly from the manufacturer's website.

 Feb 16, 2023: We've refreshed some of the text in several entries, but we haven't made any changes to our recommendations after verifying that all our picks remain in stock and are the best choices for their respective categories.